 Machinery failure often occurs on the site where they are working.
-Our engineers will travel to the site to inspect the failed machine where the incident happened.
-After the inspection, our engineers will analyse the evidence and determine the root cause of the failure.
+Our mechanical engineers will travel to the site to inspect the failed machine where the incident happened.
+After the inspection, our mechanical engineers will analyse the evidence and determine the root cause of the failure.

 The experts at Gilmore Engineers are experienced in the investigation of failures in heavy machinery such as SAG mills; drilling rigs; rock hammers; haul out vehicles; excavators and large engines such as are found in trucks, plant and marine vessels.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers have provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.